Mike Donahue: Auburn

-Athletic director and other sports

 Donahue also served as athletic director, basketball coach, baseball coach, track coach, and soccer coach while at Auburn.

-Basketball

-In 1905, Donahue initiated the school's first official varsity basketball team, which went 3–1–1, including victories over Georgia Tech and Tulane, a two-point loss to the Columbus (Georgia) All-Stars, and a tie with the Birmingham Athletic Club.
+In 1905, he initiated the school's first official varsity basketball team, which went 3–1–1, including victories over Georgia Tech and Tulane, a two-point loss to the Columbus (Georgia) All-Stars, and a tie with the Birmingham Athletic Club.
 Under Donahue, basketball practice was a contact sport; a former player once lamented, "He never bothered calling fouls--said it slowed up the game."

-Soccer

-In 1912, he coached Auburn's first soccer team.
+In 1912, Donahue coached Auburn's first soccer team.
 By the beginning of the 1915 season, Auburn was only playing athletic clubs and prep schools and had yet to participate in an intercollegiate match, due to a lack of soccer programs at other Southern colleges.

+Donahue resigned in December 1922, citing threats from the Ku Klux Klan, who did not want a Roman Catholic as the college's athletic director.

 LSU

-Donahue went on to become the seventeenth head football coach at LSU in 1923 and had a 23–19–3 record over five seasons before retiring from coaching after the 1927 season.
+Donahue went on to become the seventeenth head football coach at LSU in 1923 and had a 23–19–3 record over five seasons.
 The 1924 team beat Indiana.
 The 1927 team tied Wallace Wade's Alabama Crimson Tide.
+He signed a six-year extension as football coach and athletic director after the 1927 season, but retired from coaching two months later.

 He also served briefly as the head coach of the LSU Tigers baseball team (1925–1926), compiling a record of 15–15–3, and as the head men's tennis coach at LSU (1946–1947), tallying a mark of 0–7.
 In 1944 and 1945, Donahue served as the head coach of the LSU Tigers golf team.